Ultraman: The Adventure Begins: Ultraman Chuck

-Like Scott, Captain Chuck Gavin, one of the Flying Angels, and became one and the same.
+Like Scott, Captain Chuck Gavin, one of the Flying Angels, became one and the same.
 It is close to the command tower that dealt with things calmly and instructs the other two people.
 When the solar energy decreases, the beam lamp on the forehead flashes from blue to red and issues a warning sound.
-He is voiced by Chad Everett in English and Shinji Ogawa in Japanese dub.
+He is voiced by Chad Everett in English, Imari Williams in the English 2025 dub and Shinji Ogawa in Japanese dub.